jamesstoneco/react-styleguidist-todo/README.md

-# Redux TodoMVC Example
+# React Stylegudist Example

+This work is based on the original [Redux TodoMVC Example](https://github.com/reduxjs/redux/tree/master/examples/todomvc) from the Redux project examples by Dan Abramov.
+The purpose of this repo is to explain how React Styleguidist could be easily added to an existing project step-by-step.
+It is not a fork of the original project because it was a sub directory of the redux project and the rest of the repo is not revelant.
+This project was forked off the master branch of the original project with Redux v4.0.1 and has been proven to work with Redux 3.7.2.

+## Original

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.

 Projects built with Create-React-App include support for ES6 syntax, as well as several unofficial / not-yet-final forms of Javascript syntax such as Class Properties and JSX.
 See the list of [language features and polyfills supported by Create-React-App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#supported-language-features-and-polyfills) for more information.

 ## Available Scripts